|

 images, and essays, all outlining our results.
 I want to include (at the end the book) a slide

-- I am hoping to encipher my text and then integrate it into the genome of the organism,
+with a sample of the germ for scientific inspection by the public.
+I am hoping to encipher my text and then integrate it into the genome of the organism,

 doing so in such a way that, not only does the organism become an archive for storing my poem,